HeatherWelch/melanoma/README.md

 other:  The daily UV dose, usually given in kJ/m2, is the "amount" of UV radiation that reached the earth, taking cloud cover into account, which means that it can only be computed afterwards.
 other 2: The erythemal action spectrum.
 This is a model for the susceptibility of the caucasian skin to sunburn (erythema).
 It is proposed by McKinlay & Diffey (1987) and adopted as a standard by the Commission Internationale de l'Éclairage (International Commission on Illumination, CIE).

-10. Climatological DNA-damage UV dose of Whole year
+10. Climatological DNA-damage UV dose of Whole year (not included)
 Source: http://www.temis.nl/uvradiation/UVarchive/v1_GOME/uvclim.php?fb=uvddi
 resolution: .5x.5 (i believe)
 type: climatology, Aug.
 1995 -- May 2003